 One of the notes read: “I made this garment you are going to buy, but I didn’t get paid for it.”

 A report by The Guardian states that the factory in question was shut down overnight, leaving the workers unpaid.
-Fast fashion, which entails the process whereby products and designs move quickly from catwalks to the stores and retailers, is affecting a number of areas negatively, while advancing problems such as child labour and human trafficking.
+Fast fashion, which entails a process whereby products and designs move quickly from catwalks to the stores and retailers, is affecting a number of areas negatively while advancing problems such as child labor and human trafficking.

-What are the ethical elements of this issue?
+What are the ethical elements of fast fashion?

 Toxic chemicals and contamination